Tutorial : How to Draw an Aircraft Paint Scheme

 from different shapes to draw with.
 Then drag the pointer over the drawing area.

-8. The Text tool serves for adding text to the drawing.
+8. The Text tool is for adding text to the drawing.
 It's good for adding your aircraft registration N-numbers

 to the fuselage.
 You can try using different fonts and font sizes as well as formatted text.